-County leadership approved making the county guarantor on certain Kitsap County Consolidated Housing Authority loans back in 2005 totaling approximately \$57 million.
-The County assumed \$40.52 million of this debt in 2009 as Kitsap County Consolidated Housing Authority was near collapse and unable to meet these obligations.
-In order to pay off this debt the County issued Limited Tax Obligation General Obligation bonds.
-In addition, the County gained the right to direct and manage the sale of specific property of the Kitsap County Consolidated Housing Authority to pay off this debt.
-The County continues to serve as the guarantor on the remaining \$17.93 million outstanding.
+County leadership approved making the county guarantor on certain Kitsap County Consolidated Housing Authority (now Housing Kitsap) loans back in 2005 totaling approximately \$57 million.
+The County assumed \$40.52 million of this debt in 2009 as Housing Kitsap was near collapse and unable to meet these obligations.
+In order to pay off this debt the County issued Limited Tax Obligation General Obligation bonds and a Bond Anticipation Note.
+To pay off these bond issues, the County gained the right to direct and manage the sale of specific property of Housing Kitsap to pay off this debt.
+As of December 31, 2011 the total issued for these bond issues was \$44.12 million with pledged property sales totaling \$20.18.
+The County will issue General Obligation bonds to retire the remaining balance of these bonds in 2013.

+The County continues to serve as the guarantor on one remaining \$17.25 million outstanding bond issue of Housing Kitsap.

-The County has also approved a resolution that limits the County's ability to guarantee debt of other agencies in the future.
+The County approved a resolution that limits the County's ability to guarantee debt of other agencies in the future.